Worst Unstable Points of a Hilbert Scheme: Introduction

 Describing worst unstable Hilbert points is a first step to understand the geometric meaning of the Hesselink stratification above.
-When $r=2$ and $P$ is a constant polynomial, a hypersurface defined by a homogeneous polynomial $f$ of degree $d$ is unstable if and only if there is a root of multiplicity $m\geq d/2$(\cite[p.
-80]{GIT}).
-It is natural to ask if a worst unstable {\it equation} has a unique solution when $P$ is a constant polynomial.
-We will show that it is true for arbitrary $r\geq 1$ (Theorem~\ref{opt2}).
-On the other hand, there is a theorem on a semistable bicanonical curve. \begin{theorem}[{\cite[Corollary 4.5. and 2.5. in the page 924.]{Hyeon}}] Let $\mathcal{C}\subset \mathbb{P}^{3g-4}_{k}$ be a bicanonical curve of genus $g\geq 3$, which is semistable for all but finitely many choices of Pl\"ucker coordinate.
-Then $\mathcal{O}_{\mathcal{C}}$ is 2-regular. \end{theorem} Preceding theorem means that there is an upper bound for Castelnuovo-Mumford regularity $\textup{reg }\mathcal{O}_{\mathcal{C}}\leq 2$ for an asymtotically semi-stable bi-canonical curve $\mathcal{C}\subset\mathbb{P}^{3g-4}$ of genus $g\geq 3$.
-It is reasonable to guess that every asymptotically worst unstable points attain maximal Castelnuovo-Mumford regularity, as lex-segment ideals do (\cite[(2.9)]{Gotzmann}).
-Actually, we will show that it is true in the case of plane curves but it is not true for arbitrary $r$ and $P$ (Theorem~\ref{regularity}).
+When $r=1$ and $P$ is a constant polynomial, a hypersurface defined by a homogeneous polynomial $f$ of degree $d$ is unstable if and only if there is a root of multiplicity $m\geq d/2$, which is explained in \cite[p.
+80]{GIT}.
+It is natural to ask if a projective scheme represented by a worst unstable point has a unique closed point if $P$ is a constant polynomial.
+We will show that this guess is true for arbitrary $r\geq 1$ (Theorem~\ref{constant}).
+On the other hand, there is a theorem on a semi-stable bi-canonical curve. \begin{theorem}[{\cite[Corollary 4.5. and 2.5. on page 924]{Hyeon}}] Suppose that $\textup{char}$ $k=0$.
+If $\mathcal{C}\subset \mathbb{P}^{3g-4}_{k}$ is a bi-canonical curve of genus $g\geq 3$ and is semi-stable for all but finitely many choices of Pl\"ucker embeddings, then $\mathcal{O}_{\mathcal{C}}$ is 2-regular. \end{theorem} The preceding theorem means that there is an upper bound for Castelnuovo-Mumford regularity $\textup{reg }\mathcal{O}_{\mathcal{C}}\leq 2$ for asymptotically semi-stable bi-canonical curves $\mathcal{C}\subset\mathbb{P}^{3g-4}_{k}$ of genus $g\geq 3$.
+Since $\textup{reg }\mathcal{O}_{C}\leq \textup{reg }\mathcal{I}_{C}$, it is reasonable to guess that every asymptotically worst unstable point attains maximal Castelnuovo-Mumford regularity, as lex-segment ideals do \cite[(2.9)]{Gotzmann}.
+Actually, we will show that this guess is true in the case of plane curves, which does not hold for arbitrary $r$ and $P$ (Theorem~\ref{regularity}).

-\cite[Section 2.3]{Donaldson} means that the asymptotic GIT stability and K-stability are closely related.
-We can expect that the projective scheme represented by a worst unstable Hilbert point is not K-stable.
-We shall show that this is true for almost cases.

-We first try to describe worst unstable points of $\textup{Gr}(S_{d}, Q(d))$ for $d\gg 0$ using the asymptotic behavior (Lemma~\ref{truncate1}) of some functions associated to the Hilbert polynomial P (Lemma~\ref{opt1}, Lemma~\ref{general1}).
+We first try to describe the worst unstable points of $\textup{Gr}(S_{d}, Q_{P}(d))$ for $d\gg 0$ using the asymptotic behavior (Lemma~\ref{truncate1}) of some functions associated to the Hilbert polynomial P (Lemma~\ref{opt1}, Lemma~\ref{general1}).
 Also, we prove that these points have constant Hilbert polynomial.
-That is, a worst unstable point of $\textup{Gr}(S_{d}, Q(d))$ belongs to $\textrm{Hilb}^{P}(\mathbb{P}^{r}_{k})$ if and only if $P$ is constant(Theorem~\ref{useless}).
+That is, a worst unstable point of $\textup{Gr}(S_{d}, Q_{P}(d))$ belongs to $\textrm{Hilb}^{P}(\mathbb{P}^{r}_{k})$ if and only if $P$ is constant (Theorem~\ref{useless}).
 After that, we use \cite[Proposition 8]{Murai} to describe worst unstable Hilbert points when